amandafager/react-project/README.md

 # React project

+School project in React.
 The assignment was to create a small application built in ReactJS.
 By using the [TheCocktailDB](https://www.thecocktaildb.com/) API, I developed Drinks, a cocktail recipe app where users can search for cocktails and get a random cocktail suggestion.

 ### [Visit the application here: drinks.vercel.app](https://drinks.vercel.app/)